Are you a mommy like me who goes bonkers when she sees her kid glued to the video games screen?

 They learn how to respond to the flicking situations around them.
 They try to fathom the tough rocks life throws and devise a strategic plan to get out of it.
 They know how to handle multiple difficulties at once.
 And this, in real life, is the core of productivity.

-People come across various troubles in their domestic and work experience.
+People come across various troubles in their domestic and work experiences.
 When they know how to multi-task, they will succeed in recovering from the dark phases.

 Although we support allowing your child to play video games, we certainly do not recommend letting them play 24/7.
 Everything in excess causes harm, and we are strong supporters of this notion.
 You must filter out the games that your child is eligible to play.
 Also, fix the timings.